danidiaz/dep-t-advice/README.md

 arguments*.
 The same advice will work for functions with `0`, `1` or `N` arguments.

-Advice values are parameterized by the constraints they require of the function:
+Advices are parameterized by the constraints they require of the function:

 - The function arguments.
 "All the arguments must be showable".
 - The `DepT` environment and the base monad.
 "The environment must have a